ZondiBongi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the last 10 lines
+displaying the first 10 line of a file